multitude-amsterdam/p5Catalyst/README.md

 With **p5BrandLab**, you can generate **professional brand-consistent visual content** by providing **high-quality assets** for web, print, or motion graphics.

-See what the p5BrandLab generator looks like [on GitHub pages](https://aidanwyber.github.io/p5BrandLab/).
+See what the p5BrandLab generator looks like [on GitHub pages](https://multitude-amsterdam.github.io/p5BrandLab/).

 p5BrandLab was initiated by creative agency [Multitude](https://multitude.nl/).

 # 🛠️ Features
 - **Generative templates**: define branded elements that evolve dynamically.
-- **Flexible customization**: adjust colors, typography, motion, and shapes in real-time.
-- **Modular & expandable**: the Vanilla JavaScript framework affords adding custom classes and libraries as you go.
+- **Modular & expandable**: the vanilla JavaScript framework affords adding custom classes and libraries as you go.
 - **PNG & SVG exporting**: save your generated artwork in high-quality formats.
 - **Video rendering**: uses `ffmpeg.wasm` for high-quality video exports.
 - **Works in the browser**: no installation needed, fully web-based.
 - **Dark mode support**: defaults to system theme.
 - **Multi-language support**: add your own translations.
+- **File I/O**: Save and load GUI settings.
+Also saves to `localStorage`.

 # 🔁 Why open-source?